Dani-97/about-me/README.md

 - I have been working in Deep Learning and Machine Learning applied to imaging data (chest X-rays and eye fundus imaging) and also to tabular data.

+- The main aim of my work was to tackle the problem of data scarcity (i.e., domains where the amount of manually labeled data is scarce).

 - The pathological scenarios that I have worked with were COVID-19, tuberculosis and lung nodules.
 When I worked with eye fundus images, I did not work with any specific pathology.

 - Regarding the imaging data that I used, it was chest X-ray and retinography.